lervag/vimtex/README.md

 * Helptags are not generated automatically.
 Run `:helptags` to generate them.
 * Please note that by default Vim puts custom `/start/` plugin directories at the end of the `&runtimepath`.
-This means the built in filetype plugin is loaded, which prevents Vimtex from loading.
+This means the built in filetype plugin is loaded, which prevents VimTeX from loading.
 See [#1413](https://github.com/lervag/vimtex/issues/1413) for two suggested solutions to this.
 To see which scripts are loaded and in which order, use `:scriptnames`.